 Buy A Book!

-You can find a much more on David Bowie, including a look at his long-lost early television appearances, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find a much more on David Bowie, including a look many more of at his long-lost early television appearances with more about that Holy Holy performance, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-The World Of David Bowie is a feature on how my interest in David Bowie has filtered into my day to day life in often unexpected ways; you can find it here.
+The World Of David Bowie is a feature looking at how David Bowie’s influence finds its way into the most mundane and unexpected places; you can find it here.

 © Tim Worthington.